Oxononim/ISLB-i-smell-like-beef-fantasy-console-/README.md

 v 2.9 - added random splash texts v 3.0 - added COLOR
-v 3.1 - bug fixes and aesthetic fixes
+v 3.1 - bug fixes and aesthetic fixes v 3.2 - THE LONG AWAITED UPDATE!... by no one.
+Added a notepad.